voraczech/voraczech.com/content/istanbul.md

 Before going to Turkiye, buy an e-sim.
 It is much cheaper than roaming or a local offer.
 Use my tip from [travel tips](https://voraczech.com/travel-tips) to get e-sim.
 Also for free Wi-Fi you need to register with your phone number which does not work every time.

-## Hotel is your friend, Airbnb may not
+## Hotel is your friend, Airbnb may not be

 I had a bad experience with Airbnb in Turkiye in past.
 There are definitely good ones but hotel is always a safe choice in this country if you travel for vacation.